ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 She had jumped into the sea and disappeared, so Yan Jingxing had thought he would never see her again, and he felt a bit regretful about that.

-Turns out she wasn't a mermaid, but a middle school student just like him...
+Turns out she wasn't a mermaid, but a high school student just like him...

 Well, of course, Yan Jingxing thought to himself.
 He just didn't expect that they would meet again so soon, and even happen to be in the same school and same class.